 That said, there’s no reason to spring for Windows Professional unless you plan on doing office work on your gaming PC.
 Windows Home is all you need for gaming.
 We do recommend the 64-bit version as opposed to the 32-bit version, though, to get the most out of your PC.

 We linked the USB version since it comes on a thumb drive and has a plug-and-play install.
 There’s a downloadable version if you have another PC to download to, and a DVD version if you decide to install a disc drive, but the USB version will work with our PC’s base hardware.

-The HP 23.8-inch FHD IPS has a resolution of 1920 x 1080, just enough to qualify as true HD.
+The HP 24mh is a 23.8-inch FHD IPS monitor with a 1920 x 1080 resolution, just enough to qualify as true HD.
 This is the lowest you’ll pay for a full 1080p monitor from an established manufacturer.
-As a bonus, this monitor also has integrated speakers, which is one less gaming accessory you’ll need to buy if you’re on a shoestring budget.
+As a bonus, this monitor also has integrated 2W speakers, which is one less gaming accessory you’ll need to buy if you’re on a shoestring budget.